Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

-Sentient developers will thus continually modify, grow and shrink existing software, in ways not completely random yet mostly not predictable — at least, not predictable in advance by those same sentients, who can't have written the software before they have written it, and have written it as soon as they have written it.
+Sentient developers will thus continually modify, grow and shrink existing software, in ways not completely random yet mostly not predictable — at least, not predictable in advance by those same sentients, who can’t have written the software before they have written it, and have written it as soon as they have written it.

 A build system is thus just a part or aspect of a larger interaction.